PacificBiosciences/FALCON/docs/pipeline.rst

 performing the error correction.
 The process basically consists of using ``LA4Falcon`` with a length cutoff and piping the output to :ref:`fc_consensus.py <fc_consensus>` to generate a fasta file with corrected reads.

-One can use :ref:`cns_concurrent_jobs` to control the maximum number of concurrent consensus jobs submitted to the job management system.
-The ``out.XXXXX.fasta`` files produced are used as input for the next step in the pipeline.

 .. code-block:: bash